learnbyexample/cli-computing/cli_computing.md

 # maximum number of history lines in the current shell session
 # older entries will be overwritten if the size is exceeded
-# use negative number for unlimited size
+# use a negative number for unlimited size
 HISTSIZE=2000

 # maximum number of lines in the history file